 International Business Administration Department for three upper-division courses (300-400 level) consisting of one upper-division required course in intermediate economics, plus two upper-division economics electives, OR one upper-division required course in Quantitative Decision-Making, plus two upper-division business electives.
 In addition, students in Paris take one course in French.
 Other off-campus programs for economics and business majors include the Westmont in San Francisco semester or the Washington, D.C. semester, with internship placements in an economics- or business-related organization or firm.

 Many students complete a second major or minor in: mathematics, foreign language, philosophy, communication studies, or computer science.

-EB 003 Principles of Accounting (4) EB 011 Principles of Macroeconomics (4) EB 012 Principles of Microeconomics (4)
+EB 003 Principles of Accounting (4)

 Required Three Upper-Division Courses: 12 units